BBA Management Concentration

 Students must earn a minimum grade of C- in ALL college core courses (EXCEPT MGT 488) and a cumulative GPA of at least 2.0 across all college core courses.
 A minimum grade of C (2.0) is required in MGT 488 (a grade of C- or lower will not be accepted).

-College Core and ECCE courses may not be used to fulfill these requirements.
+College Core and ECCE courses may not be used to fulfill these requirements

-The BBA: Management degree requires a minimum of three hours of internship course work consisting of an individualized field experience or an individual project (IPL 301).
-Students are encouraged to complete six hours of internship.
-All six hours of internship can be used to fulfill one category of the ECCE requirement, and either a US Communities OR Global Awareness course completes the 9 hour ECCE requirement.
-The one hour UNI 301 Speaker Series course fulfills the last hour of the ECCE requirement.
-After consultation with their internship advisor, students may petition to waive the three hour internship requirement using the student petition form.
-A petition to substitute an alternative ECCE course will only be approved in exceptional cases.
-Credit for Prior Learning (IPL 305) may not be used by College of Business and Management students to fulfill degree requirements.
+The BBA: Management degree requires a minimum of three hours of internship course work consisting of an individualized field experience (IPL 300) or an individual project (IPL 301).
+Students are encouraged to complete six hours of Internship.
+Internship hours will be used to fulfill the Engagement Experience ECCE category.
+Students must complete course work in at least one of the other ECCE categories including U.S. Communities and Global Awareness.
+The one hour UNI 301 Speaker Series course fulfills the last hour of the ECCE requirement (10 Total ECCE hours required).